xen-project/xen/docs/misc/hvmlite.markdown

 ## AP startup ##

-AP startup is performed using hypercalls.
-The following VCPU operations are used in order to bring up secondary vCPUs:
+AP startup can be performed using hypercalls or the local APIC if present.
+The following VCPU hypercalls can be used in order to bring up secondary vCPUs:

  * `VCPUOP_initialise` is used to set the initial state of the vCPU.
 The argument passed to the hypercall must be of the type vcpu_hvm_context.